 My father built additions to people’s houses.
-Before he began any new job, he would ask himself lots of questions.
-These questions would guide him as he went forward with any project.
+Before beginning a new job, he asked himself lots of questions.
+These questions guided him as he progressed on any project.
 What tools and materials do I need to build this addition?
 Exactly what are the owners looking for with this addition?
 How can I be sure I’m building something that will exactly fulfill their needs and expectations?
 Will the addition pass code inspection?

-Developing new training courses is another example of where asking questions can be extremely beneficial.
+Developing new training courses is another area where asking questions can be extremely beneficial.
 In fact, when you’re tasked with building a learning addition (a new training course) for a company, it’s helpful (and self-instructive) to ask as many questions as possible.
-Here are some ideas for the types of questions you might want to ask yourself as you prepare to, and actually do, develop a new training course:
+Here are some ideas for the types of questions you might want to ask yourself as you prepare and run a new training course:

 Question 1 – What tool will I be using to construct the training course?

-Whether you use PowerPoint, Articulate, Captivate or another favorite course construction tool, if a particular product worked well for you in the past, stick with it.
-If what you used previously left something to be desired, try something new.
+If a particular course construction tool worked well for you in the past, stick with it – PowerPoint, Articulate, Captivate, etc. If what you used previously left something to be desired, try something new.
 But decide and carry forth; changing horses is fine on dry land but not in mid-stream where currents swirl and development deadlines loom.

-Question 2 – What does your audience need to learn in order to do their job or use your product better?
+Question 2 – What does your audience need to learn in order to do their job or better use your product?

-This question is more than just essential, it’s very nearly everything.
+This question is more than essential, it’s nearly everything.
 The purpose of any course is not only for people to learn, but to learn specific things to improve performance.
-Let this be your guiding light, your North Star, telling you what content to include in the course, and just as importantly what NOT to include.
+Let this be your guiding light, your North Star, telling you what content to include — and what NOT to include — in the course.
 Stick to what the students need to learn, and your course will be free of unneeded and wasteful content.
-You want to call it “course objectives?”
-Fine, call it that, but just never stop thinking about what people need to know versus what they don’t.
-(For an interesting perspective see the article at https://medium.com/lifelearn/focus-on-skill-mastery-not-knowledge-acquisition-7b0118baa972 by Tarmo Toikkanen.)
+Do you want to call it “course objectives?”
+Fine, call it that, but just never stop thinking about what people need to know.
+(For an interesting perspective, read “Focus on Skill Mastery, not Knowledge Acquisition” by Tarmo Toikkanen.)

 Question 3 – Who is your target audience?

 Who will be taking this course?
 What is their job function?
 What problems do they have performing their job now?
-What learning style would best suit them?
+Which learning style best suits them?
 What is their comprehension level and learning style?
-(See an instructive article on this subject by Nell Gelhouse at https://elearningindustry.com/training-audience-analysis-inform-use-training-design.)
-Go forth and ask these smaller questions to answer the bigger one – who is your target audience?
-Write for them.
-Don’t waste their time with content unrelated to their needs or long, uninteresting courses.
-Ask their managers what they need to do better, quicker, more efficiently, more professionally, more profitably, whatever the need; and keep it short and interesting.
+(Check out an instructive article on this subject by Nell Gelhouse, “Using Training Audience Analysis To Inform Training Design”) Ask these smaller questions to answer the bigger one: Who is your target audience?
+Write to them.
+Don’t waste their time with unrelated content or long, uninteresting courses.
+Ask their managers what they need to reach their goals, and keep it short and interesting.
 Get answers and develop courses with those answers in mind.

 Question 4 – How will I prove that this course helps people do their job better?

-Remembering that the purpose of any course is to help people do their job better, it’s important to ask yourself, right in the beginning, how you will prove that the course is doing that.
+How you will prove that the course is doing that?
 You want to prove that the people who took your course gained new knowledge or skills that will help them do their job or use your product better.
-Do you want assessments built into the learning module to test knowledge gained in real time?
+Do you want assessments built into the learning module to test knowledge gained in real-time?
 Will their managers allow you to observe their work both before and after your students have taken your course?
-(For more see How to Measure Training Results: A Practical Guide to Tracking the Six Key Indicators by Jack J. Phillips and Ron Drew Stone; https://www.goodreads.com/book/show/799398.How_to_Measure_Training_Results?from_search=true.)
+(For more see How to Measure Training Results: A Practical Guide to Tracking the Six Key Indicators by Jack J. Phillips and Ron Drew Stone.)

 Question 5 – Is my course sequentially correct?